EnterpriseDB/tpa/architectures/Training/README.md

 You may optionally specify ``--subnet 10.33.115.0/24``.
 This is the default value, but you SHOULD change it if multiple clusters will be provisioned at the same time.

+You may also specify any of the options described by ``tpaexec help configure-options``.

 Provisioning and deployment
 ---------------------------